AmelieHeinrich/Oni/README.md

 - xmake
 - Copy the contents of the bin folder in build/windows/x64/{debug/release}/
-- Copy the contents of the D3D12 folder in build/windows/x64/{debug/release}/
+- Copy the D3D12 folder in build/windows/x64/{debug/release}/
 - xmake run
 - That's it!